 (b) there is a public interest in approving the construction, alteration or extension.

+[Regulation 9 amended: Gazette 10 Jan 2017 p.
+259.]

 10. Approval of construction etc. — variations after approval granted

-(1) The EDPH may, after granting approval under regulation 9 for the construction, alteration or extension of an aquatic facility (the original approval), approve of a variation in the plans and specifications for the construction, alteration or extension if satisfied that the facility to be constructed, the part of the facility to be altered or the extension, as varied, would —
+(1) The Chief Health Officer may, after granting approval under regulation 9 for the construction, alteration or extension of an aquatic facility (the original approval), approve of a variation in the plans and specifications for the construction, alteration or extension if satisfied that the facility to be constructed, the part of the facility to be altered or the extension, as varied, would —

 (a) comply with the requirements of the Code as in force at the time of the application for the original application; or